Neminatha: Life before renunciation

-In one of the legends, on being taunted by Satyabhama, wife of Krishna, Neminatha is depicted to have blown Panchajanya, the mighty conch of Krishna through is nostrils.
+In one of the legends, on being taunted by Satyabhama, wife of Krishna, Neminatha is depicted to have blown Panchajanya, the mighty conch of Krishna through his nostrils.
 According to the texts, no one could lift the conch except Krishna, let alone blow it.
-After this event, Puranas state that Krishna decided to test Neminatha's strength and challenged him for a friendly duel.
+After this event, the Harivaṃśapurāṇa, as composed by Acharya Jinasena, states that Krishna decided to test Neminatha's strength and challenged him for a friendly duel.
 Neminatha, being a Tirthankara, is believed to have defeated Krishna easily.
-He is also mentioned as spinning the chakra (discuss, the primary weapon of Krishna) with the right leg toe during his childhood.
+He is also mentioned as spinning a great Chakra with the right leg toe during his childhood.

 As a teacher

 In the war between Krishna and Jarasandha, Neminatha is believed to have participated alongside Krishna.
 This is believed to be the reason for celebrating Krishna-related festivals in Jainism and for intermingling with Hindus, who worship Krishna as one of the incarnations of Vishnu.

 Chandogya Upanishad, a religious text in Hinduism, mentions Angiras Ghora as the teacher of Krishna.
 He is believed to have taught Krishna the five vows, namely, honesty, asceticism, charity, non-violence and truthfulness.
 Ghora is identified as Neminatha by some scholars.
 Mahabharata mentions him as the teacher of the path of salvation to king Sagara.
 He may also be identified with a Scandinavian or Chinese deity, but such claims are not accepted generally.